nestybox/sysbox-flatcar-preview/README.md

 ## Why Sysbox on Flatcar?

-Flatcar is a container-optimized Linux distro, meaning that the OS is designed to run workloads inside containers securely.
+Flatcar is a container-optimized Linux distro, meaning that the OS is designed to run workloads inside containers efficiently and securely.

-Running Sysbox on Flatcar further increases container security, as Sysbox enables containers deployed by Docker or Kubernetes to run with stronger isolation (Linux user-namespace, procfs and sysfs virtualization, initial mount locking, etc.).
+Running Sysbox on Flatcar further increases container security and flexibility, as Sysbox enables containers deployed by Docker or Kubernetes to run with stronger isolation (Linux user-namespace, procfs and sysfs virtualization, initial mount locking, etc.).
 In addition, Sysbox enables containers to run most workloads that run in virtual machines (including systemd, Docker, and even Kubernetes), thus enabling new powerful use cases for containers beyond microservice deployment.

 ## Supported Flatcar Releases